nk12U/6-Layer-Neural-Network/README.md

 ```
 $ Do you save?
 Y-0 N-1

-if you want to save the weight and bias
+If you want to save the weight and bias.

 $ 0
 ```